Carlingford, New South Wales

-Carlingford is amongst the middle of three different regions of Sydney.
-The suburb sits in the north-eastern outskirts of the Greater Western Sydney region and is on the south-eastern outskirts of the Hills District and western outskirts of Northern Sydney.
-The section of Carlingford east of Pennant Hills Road is considered part of the Northern Sydney region, while the rest of the suburb, west of Pennant Hills Road, is referred to as part of The Hills District.

 History

 Aboriginal contact

-References to Aboriginal people in the Carlingford historical record in the 18th, 19th and into the 20th century remain limited to a handful of third party observations, reinterpreted in modern day.
+References to Aboriginal people in the Carlingford historical record in the 18th, 19th and into the 20th century remain limited to a handful of third-party observations, reinterpreted in modern day.
 There are many historical ambiguities and uncertainties around clan, language and cultural groups of the area.

 The people of what is now known as Carlingford at the time of the arrival of the First Fleet at Port Jackson in 1788 were the Wallumedegal or Wallumattagai people.
 The people were observed to live in the area bounded approximately by the Parramatta River in the south, the Lane Cove River in the east, the Parramatta area in the west and ranged north for an uncertain distance.
 The Wallumedegal appear to have been of the Eora language group.
 The clan name seems to have been derived from wallumai, the snapper fish, combined with matta, a word used in association with 'place' or sometimes 'waterplace'.

 Evidence of fire-stick burn off (whereby native vegetation is cleared through fire to create grasslands) along the northern banks of the Parramatta River were observed in February 1788 by an exploring boat party headed by Captain John Hunter and Lieutenant William Bradley in such places which became known as Kissing Point and Meadowbank.
 The grasslands created by the Aboriginals' burn off encouraged animals to graze and enhanced the ease of hunting and gathering.
 Around and above these pastures backing up into the Carlingford area were thick, tall stands of Blue Gum High Forest.

 Aboriginal people in the Parramatta area began moving to new areas soon after the arrival of the colonists at Port Jackson.
 A military post was established at Parramatta in November 1788 which resulted in a group of Burramattagal people moving into Wallumedegal area at Kissing Point.
 The impact of illness on local people in the immediate years after arrival has been considered to be due to smallpox.
 Increasingly this belief is questioned as to the feasibility of such an illness being carried for 15 months at sea.

 Early land grants in the Carlingford area in the 1790s included those to Cox, Mobbs and Arndell.
 Around 1800 about 100 Aboriginal people were noted as living around Cox's Brush Farm on the Carlingford-Eastwood border.
 By 1827 the numbers of Aboriginal people in the area were observed to have dropped considerably.